A limit process for partial match queries in random quadtrees and $2$-d trees: Uniform convergence of the mean

 \section{Uniform convergence of the mean}

-The proof that Assumption (A1) holds for Proposition~\ref{prop:cont} requires to show convergence of the first moment $n^{-\beta}\E{C_n(s)}$ towards $\mu_1(s)=K_1 h(s)$ uniformly on $[0,1]$.
-Note that, since $C_n(s)$ is continuous at any fixed $s\in [0,1]$ almost surely, the function $s \to \Ec{C_n(s)}$ is continuous for any $n$. \citet{CuJo2010} only show point-wise convergence, and proving uniform convergence requires a good deal of additional arguments.
-Unfortunately, a good portion of the work consist in tedious tightening of the strategy developed in \cite{CuJo2010}. \begin{prop} There exists $\varepsilon>0$ such that
+The proof that assumption (A1) holds for Proposition~\ref{propcont} requires that we show convergence of the first moment $n^{-\beta}\E {C_n(s)}$ toward $\mu_1(s)=K_1 h(s)$ uniformly on $[0,1]$.
+Note that, since $C_n(s)$ is continuous at any fixed $s\in[0,1]$ almost surely, the function $s \to\Ec{C_n(s)}$ is continuous for any $n$.
+Curien and Joseph \cite{CuJo2010} only show point-wise convergence, and proving uniform convergence requires a good deal of additional arguments.
+Unfortunately, a good portion of the work consists of a tedious tightening of the strategy developed in~\cite{CuJo2010}. \begin{prop} There exists $\varepsilon >0$ such that

 In other words, $n^{-\beta}\Ec{C_n(s)}$ converges uniformly to $\mu_1$ on $[0,1]$ with polynomial rate. \end{prop}